Defined Benefit Pension Plan (DB) Canada: How Benefits Are Calculated

 Tips for Maximizing Your DB Benefits

-Here are nine key strategies DB plan members may want to consider to maximize their retirement benefits:
+Here are six key strategies DB plan members may want to consider to maximize their retirement benefits:

-• Coordinate with other retirement income – Plan how your DB pension will work alongside your Canada Pension Plan (CPP), Old Age Security (OAS), and personal savings (RRSPs, TFSAs).
-Remember that you can take CPP as early as 60 or as late as 70.
+• Coordinate with other retirement income – Consider how your DB pension will work alongside the Canada Pension Plan (CPP), Old Age Security (OAS), and personal savings such as RRSPs and TFSAs.

-• Seek professional advice – Get help deciding between lifetime pension income and commuted value payout.
+• Seek professional advice – Pension and financial professionals can help explain complex options, including lifetime pension income versus commuted value decisions.

 The bottom line